 Since the 1970 and 1975 Treaties, Parliament’s role in the budgetary process has gradually been enhanced.
 The Lisbon Treaty gave Parliament an equal say with the Council in the entire EU budget.

-The European Parliament (EP) and the Council together form the budgetary authority.
-Prior to 1970, budgetary powers were vested in the Council alone; the EP had only a consultative role.
-The Treaties of 22 April 1970 and 22 July 1975 increased the EP’s budgetary powers:
+The European Parliament and the Council together form the budgetary authority.
+Prior to 1970, budgetary powers were vested in the Council alone; Parliament had only a consultative role.
+The Treaties of 22 April 1970 and 22 July 1975 increased Parliament’s budgetary powers:

-Until the Lisbon Treaty came into force, the Council and the EP each engaged in two readings in the course of the budgetary procedure, at the end of which the EP could either adopt the budget or reject it as a whole.
+Until the Lisbon Treaty came into force, the Council and Parliament each engaged in two readings in the course of the budgetary procedure, at the end of which Parliament could either adopt the budget or reject it as a whole.

 No substantial modifications were introduced by subsequent Treaties until the major changes brought by the Treaty of Lisbon.
 The Treaty of Lisbon introduced a simpler and more transparent budgetary procedure (budgetary codecision).
 The modifications derive mainly from the removal of the distinction between compulsory expenditure and non-compulsory expenditure, allowing for equal treatment of all expenditure under the same procedure.
 The procedure has been further simplified, with only one reading in each institution, based on the draft budget presented by the Commission.